emicklei/artreyu/README.md

 	artreyu assemble target

-Then the parts are downloaded to directory `target`, the parts are extracted and all content is compressed again into a new artifact.
+Then the parts are downloaded to directory `target`, the parts are extracted, all content is compressed again into a new artifact and the artifact is stored.

 	/target
 		my-app-2.1.tgz